austinhutchen/CKernel/README.md

-Fully function CLI for spawning jobs and processes within the kernel.
+Fully function CLI for spawning kernel jobs and processes.
+<b>complete as of 7/3/23</b>